confluentinc/event-streaming-patterns/docs/event-processing/event-processing-application.md

 ## Implementation
 Apache Kafka® is the most popular [Event Streaming Platform](../event-stream/event-streaming-platform.md).
-There are several options for building Event Processing Aplications when using Kafka, and we'll show two here.
+There are several options for building Event Processing Applications when using Kafka, and we'll show two here.

 ### ksqlDB
 [ksqlDB](https://ksqldb.io) is a purpose-built event streaming database used to build Event Processing Applications.
 Using ksqlDB built-in support for [Tables](../table/table.md) and Streams (../event-stream/event-stream.md), you can build full Event Processing Applications using a familiar SQL syntax.